Skip to main content

 agents:

-- name: security
+- name: api-consistency

 enabled: true